Division of Assets

 - Age of the parties involved

-- Physical and mental fitness of each party
+- The physical and mental fitness of each spouse

-- Any alimony award, family use personal property, or family home awards
+- Any monetary award, family-use personal property, and family home awards

 - Any other factor that the court deems necessary or appropriate in arriving at an equitable monetary award